Guillain–Barré syndrome: Vaccine onset

 An increased incidence of Guillain–Barré syndrome followed influenza immunization that followed the 1976 swine flu outbreak (H1N1 A/NJ/76); 8.8 cases per million (0.0088 per 1000) recipients developed it as a complication.
 GBS cases occurred in 362 patients during the 6 weeks after influenza vaccination of 45 million persons, an 8.8-fold increase over normal rates.
 The 1976 swine flu vaccination-induced GBS was an outlier; small increases in incidence have been observed in subsequent vaccination campaigns, but not to the same extent.
 The 2009 flu pandemic vaccine against pandemic swine flu virus H1N1/PDM09 did not cause a significant increase in cases.
 In fact, "studies found a small increase of approximately 1 case per million vaccines above the baseline rate, which is similar to that observed after administration of seasonal influenza vaccines over the past several years."
 Natural influenza infection is a stronger risk factor for the development of GBS than is influenza vaccination and the vaccination reduced the risk of GBS overall by lowering the risk of catching influenza.

 In the United States, GBS after seasonal influenza vaccination is listed on the federal government's vaccine injury table.
 On March 24, 2021, after reviewing several post-marketing observational studies, where an increased risk of Guillain–Barré syndrome was observed after 42 days following vaccination with the Zoster vaccine Shingrix, the FDA required safety label changes from the manufacturer GlaxoSmithKline to include warnings for risk of Guillain–Barré syndrome.

 COVID-19 infection or vaccine related

 GBS has been reported in association with COVID-19, and may be a potential neurological complication of the disease.

-GBS has been reported as a very rare side effect of the Janssen and the Oxford–AstraZeneca COVID-19 vaccine for COVID-19 and European Medicines Agency (EMA) had issued warning to the patients and healthcare providers.
-The incidence of GBS following the vaccination with the Oxford-AstraZeneca vaccine was originally reported as being lower than the incidence of GBS following a COVID-19 infection.
+GBS has been reported as a very rare side effect of the Janssen and Oxford–AstraZeneca COVID-19 vaccines and the European Medicines Agency issued a warning to the patients and healthcare providers.
+The incidence of GBS following the vaccination with the Oxford–AstraZeneca vaccine was originally reported as being lower than the incidence of GBS following a COVID-19 infection.
 More recent studies, however, found no measurable link between COVID-19 infection and GBS, while correlations with a first dose of AstraZeneca or Janssen vaccines were still positive.

 COVID-19 has been reported as causing peripheral neuropathy and more recently some evidence of aggravation of autoimmune disorders including GBS.
-Some studies are now finding Parkinson's Disease is more common in infection survivors.